Felipe has been working in the Nursery and Garden center for many years and bring extensive knowledge to trees, plants, and landscape design.

 They have a dramatic canopy, glossy leaves, and creamy, fragrant white flowers.
 Few trees can match the year-round beauty of these deciduous and evergreen trees.
 Once the white flowers are in bloom, the landscape is filled with the sweet aroma that these trees are famous for.
 Also, don't forget about the shade they can make!

 ENJOY A MAJESTIC MAGNOLIA TREE IN YOUR LANDSCAPE

 Magnolia is native to the sub-tropical and tropical parts of eastern North America, parts of South America, southeastern Asia, the Caribbean, and Central America.
 These beauties thrive in the Houston area.
 These trees will tend to look their best when they are not crowded by other trees, so plant them in a place where they have room to show-off their natural beauty.
 You will often find Magnolia growing in a spot with full sun or partial shade exposure.
 If your landscape is exposed to hot afternoon sun, it may benefit from being in a location that is shaded from the afternoon sun.

 You have a variety of choices with Magnolias.
 Some are grown primarily for the aromatic flowers with attractive shape and form.
-Some people are planting the bigger varieties for use as a large shade tree that can block out the sun.
-And, other people grow them as evergreen shrubs, trees, or hedges to block unwanted views.
+Some homeowners plant the larger varieties for use as shade trees to block out the sun, while others grow them as large evergreen shrubs, trees, or hedges to block unwanted views.